niemanne/Reaction-wheel/build_log.md

 - Made an electronics summary folder (docs/electronics_summary.md)
 - redrew electronic layout, considering the dimensions of each electronic as well as space needed for wiring

+## 7/15/2025 to 7/21/2025 - Early Hardware Integration and PID Loop Development

+### What was done:
+- Created initial PID loop code and ran simulations to verify control logic
+- Ordered and received necessary hardware: motor, motor driver (L298N), IMU (MPU-6050), and flywheel
+- Finalized preliminary electronics design, including wiring diagrams and component layout planning
+- Decided to prototype physical frame using LEGO bricks for rapid iteration and easy adjustments
+- Started basic motor tests via Arduino with PWM control to confirm motor functionality
+- Ran example sketches on IMU and monitored sensor data through serial monitor to understand output behavior
+- Updated GitHub repo structure; began drafting README and documentation (to be expanded)

+### Topics studied:
+- PID loop implementation on Arduino
+- Motor driver interfacing and control via PWM and direction pins
+- IMU calibration and filtering for stable sensor feedback
+- Rapid prototyping methods for mechanical assembly (LEGO frame)
+- Basic motor balancing and mounting considerations

+### Key takeaways:
+- PID controller must be tuned with real sensor feedback for accurate attitude control
+- LEGO frame provides a quick and flexible method to proto